 Usually, the bonuses are big incentives to motivate them to perform and give their best.
 Fight of the Night and Performance of the Night bonuses are usually at $50,000.

-In the UFC, there is this exciting thing called Fight Night bonuses.
+In the UFC and ONE Championship, there is this exciting thing called Fight Night bonuses.
 Basically, fighters who performed greatly that makes the crowd go wild are given bonuses.